 4:18 am.
 Startled awake and it feels darn right icky, creepy and what ever else you want to add.
 I feel as though something is staring at me.
 It is not nice.
 It does not feel good in this room.
 A male presence is definitely in here.
-This is where I add that walking into my room my minds eye seen an older man, a slave to the road, tall and grizzled.
+This is where I add that previously walking into my room, my minds eye seen an older man, a slave to the road, tall and grizzled.

 I make a hasty plan.
 Wide awake and nothing, I repeat nothing is going to keep me here.
 It takes minutes but am washed, dressed, packed and carry two loads of luggage down that long hallway to my car.
 Desperately wanting out of there.
 Fast.
-It is dark when I leave but know that I am safe with the truckers following them down these mountain roads.
+It is dark but know that I am safe with the truckers following them down these mountain roads.
 Safe.